gatkinso/crwd/README.md

 ## If I had more time I would...

-...probably not do anything different.
+...probably not do anything different (aside from a bit more cleanup).
 In production however this code would never fly.
 Exception handling, proper thread wrapper... now that I think of it const correctness needs to be audited... so much would need to happen.

 ### Building file-finder

 You need CMake.
 This targets MacOS running:

 ```
 geoffrey@redchip source % clang --version
 Apple clang version 15.0.0 (clang-1500.0.40.1)